TPG GP A, LLC Reduces Stake in - GuruFocus.com

 TPG GP A, LLC (Trades, Portfolio), a prominent investment firm, has recently reduced its stake in Super League Gaming Inc (SLGG, Financial).
-This article will provide an in-depth analysis of the transaction, the guru's profile, and the traded stock company's profile.
-The data used in this article is accurate as of July 13, 2023.
+The transaction took place on July 17, 2023, and involved the sale of 117,266 shares at a price of $0.36 per share.
+This article aims to provide an in-depth analysis of this transaction, the guru's investment philosophy, and the financial health of Super League Gaming Inc.

 About TPG GP A, LLC (Trades, Portfolio)

 TPG GP A, LLC (Trades, Portfolio), based in Fort Worth, Texas, is a well-known investment firm with a diverse portfolio.
-The firm's top holdings include Cushman & Wakefield PLC (CWK, Financial), Progyny Inc (PGNY, Financial), LifeStance Health Group Inc (LFST, Financial), Life Time Group Holdings Inc (LTH, Financial), and NEXTracker Inc (NXT, Financial).
-The firm's equity stands at $6.11 billion, spread across 38 stocks, with a strong focus on the healthcare and technology sectors.
+The firm currently holds 38 stocks, with a total equity of $6.11 billion.
+Its top holdings include Cushman & Wakefield PLC (CWK, Financial), Progyny Inc (PGNY, Financial), LifeStance Health Group Inc (LFST, Financial), Life Time Group Holdings Inc (LTH, Financial), and NEXTracker Inc (NXT, Financial).
+The firm's investment strategy primarily focuses on the healthcare and technology sectors.

 Transaction Details